ShiroYaksha90/Mobile-first/README.md

 > Describe your project in 1 or 2 sentences.

 **[Portfolio]** A professional portfolio that is a collection of examples and evidence to showcase my experience, capabilities and potential for employment opportunities and professional development.
-Built with HTML,CSS and JavaScript
+It take's a mobile first approch desgine wise and the projects section is created dynamically using JavaScript

 ## 🛠 Built With <a name="built-with"></a>